Ishmael Beah: Biography

-In 2009, the 29-year-old traveled home to Sierra Leone with an ABC News camera, a return that he describes as bittersweet.
-Later in February 2013, he traveled to Calgary and spoke at the My World Conference.
+In 2009, the 29-year-old travelled home to Sierra Leone with an ABC News camera, a return that he describes as bittersweet.
+Later in February 2013, he travelled to Calgary and spoke at the My World Conference.

-In 2013, Beah married French born Congolese Iranian Priscillia Kounkou Hoveyda.
+In 2013, Beah married French-born Congolese Iranian Priscillia Kounkou Hoveyda.
 They have three children and live around the world.

 Awards, recognition and works

 A Long Way Gone was nominated for a Quill Award in the Best Debut Author category for 2007.

 Time magazine's Lev Grossman named it one of the Top 10 Nonfiction Books of 2007, ranking it at No. 3, and praising it as "painfully sharp", and its ability to take "readers behind the dead eyes of the child-soldier in a way no other writer has."
 The book was also included in Amazon's 100 books to read in a lifetime list.

-With his new novel, Radiance of Tomorrow, Beah explores the life of a community including Benjamin and Bockarie, two friends who return to Bockarie's hometown, Imperi, after the civil war.
+With his novel, Radiance of Tomorrow, Beah explores the life of a community including Benjamin and Bockarie, two friends who return to Bockarie's hometown, Imperi, after the civil war.
 The village is in ruins, the ground covered in bones.
 Radiance of Tomorrow is said to be 'written with the moral urgency of a parable and the searing precision of a firsthand account'.
 It earned positive reviews in the New York Times Book Review, The Washington Post, and the Boston Globe.

 On January 24, 2020, Beah spoke, together with Romeo Dallaire and Omar Khadr, at a conference at Dalhousie University, on human rights and child soldiers.

 In April 2020, Beah published his third book, Little Family.
 A "deeply affecting novel", Little Family tells the story of five young people living at the margins of society and struggling to replace the homes they have lost with the one they have created together.

 Controversy

 Reporting in The Australian, a conservative Australian daily newspaper published by a subsidiary of the Murdoch-owned News Corp, called into question the accuracy of some events and the chronology in A Long Way Gone, particularly the claim that Beah became a child soldier in 1993, rather than in 1995.
 Beah has defended his account.
-The Chief of Mattru Jong, the village Beah lived, confirmed Mattru Jong had been attacked.
-However, the Chief also stated that Mattru Jong was not attacked in 1993.
-Other citizens and the boarding master at Beah’s school also stated the village was attacked in 1995, not 1993 as Beah claimed.